Your partner in navigating the ins and outs of prescriptions — at no extra cost.

 Injection site reaction

-Icing your skin beforehand can help keep this side effect to a minimum for intramuscular injections — the deeper of the two injection techniques used during IVF.
-Be sure to massage your skin afterwards, both to help the medication spread and to prevent soreness in your muscles.
+Ice your skin before intramuscular injections to minimize reaction symptoms.
+(Intramuscular injections are the deeper of the two injection techniques used during IVF.)
+Massage your skin after the injection to help the medication spread and to prevent sore muscles.

 Topical patch reaction